BASIC-BIT/basic-blender-plugins/README.md

 - Bind it to the source mesh
 - For each shape key on the source:
   - Activate one shape key at maximum value
+  - Measure how much the target mesh actually deforms
+  - Skip shape keys that don't produce significant deformation (if enabled)
-  - Create a corresponding shape key on the target
+  - Create a corresponding shape key on the target for those that do have an effect
   - Name it to match the source shape key
 - Clean up by removing the modifier when finished

 ## Tips and Troubleshooting

+- **Intelligent Shape Key Filtering**: When transferring shape keys from a full body to clothing, enable "Skip Non-Effective Shape Keys" to automatically filter out irrelevant shape keys (e.g., leg shape keys won't affect a shirt).
+- **Adjusting Threshold**: If too many shape keys are being skipped, try lowering the deformation threshold.
+If unnecessary shape keys are being created, increase the threshold.
 - **Shape Key Transfer**: The source mesh should completely envelop the target mesh for best results.
 - **Surface Deform Error**: If binding fails, try:
   - Moving the meshes closer together